SeldonIO/MLServer/docs/user-guide/parallel-inference.md

 to scale inference for a single model**.

-To work around this limitation, MLServer offloads the model inference to a pool of workers, where each worker is a separate process (and thus has its own separate GIL).
+To work around this limitation, MLServer offloads the model inference to a pool of workers, where each worker is a separate Python process (and thus has its own separate GIL).
 This means that we can get full access to the underlying hardware.

 ### Overhead